-The Hollister substation that serves most of San Benito County can no longer guarantee that new commercial facilities can access electrical power.
+The PG&E substation that serves most of San Benito County can no longer guarantee that new commercial facilities can access electrical power.
 This means that the substation must be updated or an alternative microgrid with renewable energy must be added to support new business growth.

-PG&E is in the design phase of increasing capacity at the Hollister substation, and it is unclear when new electrical power can be generated.
+PG&E intends to increase capacity at the Hollister substation, but it is unclear when new electrical power can be generated.
 This leaves several pending commercial construction projects with no available power for possibly years.
 The lack of sufficient electrical power capacity could shut down most of San Benito County for new business growth and damage the local economy.

-San Benito County's economic development stakeholders should proceed on two paths to generate new electrical power:
+Two parallel paths that San Benito County's economic development stakeholders could follow to seek solutions for more electrical power are listed below: